ppgorecki/csvmanip/README.md

 Rows are sorted using digits extracted from file names (e.g., result.12.txt result.1555.txt -> extracted 12, 1555).
 Extracted digits are placed in Id column.
 Filename is inserted into SourceFile column.
-If a label occures several times, all occurences are relabeled to columns LABEL1, LABEL2 etc. (see -r1)
+If a label occures several times, all occurences are relabeled to columns LABEL1, LABEL2 etc. (see relabelling rules)

 Typical usage to merge all files and files from given dirs into a single csv file:
 ```